The Proposal Reports tab houses three primary sections.

-If you are billing your customers using the Summary Invoice or one of the RFP Accounting Methods you will see a green Invoice button next to the first payment schedule.
-Use this button to create the first Request For Payment from your customer, also called a deposit. – Updated in 9.1006
+If you are billing your customers using the Summary Invoice or one of the RFP Accounting Methods, you will see a green Invoice button next to the first payment schedule.
+Use this button to create the first Request For Payment from your customer, also called a deposit.

-Many companies will use this feature to ensure the deposit is received prior to converting the proposal to a sales order.
-This will keep products from being ordered and work from being scheduled until the customer has provided payment upfront.
+Many companies will use this feature to ensure the deposit is received before converting the proposal to a sales order.
+This will keep products from being ordered and work scheduled until the customer has provided payment upfront.

 At the bottom of the schedule are several self-calculating fields.

 - CheckSum Percentage – this shows the remaining percentage of the job to be added to the payment schedule.
 If the total of the payment lines is 90%, for example, the value of this field shows 10% indicating that another 10% needs to be added to the schedule.
 A balanced payment schedule will cause this field to be 0%.